k6subramaniam/RAID-Tracker-v1/BUILD_INSTRUCTIONS.md

-# 🚀 RAIDMASTER Local Build Instructions
+# 🚀 RAIDMASTER Build Instructions - UPDATED

+✅ **CONFIGURATION FIXED**: The missing `extra.eas.projectId` error has been resolved!

 Since GitHub Actions is experiencing service issues, here's how to build your APK locally or via Expo web interface.